top of page

 Conformation, Dynamics, and Signal Transduction of GPCR

-GPCRs constitute the largest transmembrane protein family with more than 800 members.
-They serve as gatekeepers, controlling transduction for a variety of physiological and pathogenic signals, and are involved in almost every aspect of physiological activities in our human body.
-It is therefore easy to imagine that any GPCR signaling dysfunction probably leads to a disease such as cancer, cardiac failure, neurological disease, Parkinson’s, obesity, etc. Although only 10% of GPCRs have been subjected to drug discovery, they are already targeted by nearly 35% of FDA-approved medications, indicating a continued tremendous potential in drug discovery.
+GPCRs constitute the largest transmembrane protein family, with more than 800 members.
+They serve as gatekeepers, controlling transduction for various physiological and pathogenic signals, and are involved in almost every aspect of physiological activities in our human body.
+It is, therefore, easy to imagine that any GPCR signaling dysfunction probably leads to a disease such as cancer, cardiac failure, neurological disease, infection, obesity, inflammation etc. Although only 10% of GPCRs have been subjected to drug discovery, they are already targeted by nearly 35% of FDA-approved medications, indicating a continued tremendous potential in drug discovery.

 bottom of page